 We take any complaints about our collection and use of personal information very seriously.

-If you think that our collection or use of personal information is unfair, misleading or inappropriate, or have any other concern about our data processing, please let us know first.
+If you think that our collection or use of personal information is unfair, misleading or inappropriate, or have any other concern about our data processing, please raise this with us in the first instance.